 As promised, here is a helpful map of all the key sites mentioned.

-We’ve given you 15 great ideas here, and hope something for everyone – whether you’re visiting London in the summer or the winter.
+We’ve given you 15 great ideas here, and hope there is something for everyone whether you’re visiting London in the summer or the winter.
 If you’re looking for even more free things to do in London here are a couple more great resources: 33 free things to do in London and London sightseeing for kids.

 One last tip if you’re visiting London is to download some London-specific apps to help you plan, find your way around and book stuff ahead of time.
 One of our favourite apps is Klook which is what we used to book our Tower of London tickets and our Chelsea Stadium tour tickets.